Please ensure that you meet all the admissions requirements for the program you are applying for and follow the checklist below to apply.

 Please note this course does not offer a Semester 2 intake.

 Note: International students who are currently admitted to the Bachelor of Environments are required to submit their online application prior to the deadlines listed above.
-Additional documents such as a design portfolio and/or personal statement can be submitted up until July 07 for Semester 2 2017 and December 01 for Semester 1 2018.
+Additional documents such as a design portfolio and/or personal statement can be submitted up until November 30 for Semester 1, 2019.
 The same deadline as domestic applicants.